Disk storage guide

 Projects global storage

 The project global storage is permanent storage of project's files during the lifetime of the project.
 Disk quota on this volume is shared by all project members.
-Default quota allocation is 0.5 TB.
+Default quota allocation is determined by your project type.

 UPPNEX projects, that store and analyze data from Next Generation Sequencing data, can also request extra storage quota by contacting UPPMAX support.